-There are two breathing routes, through the mouth and the nose, and humans normally breathe through the nose.
-Researchers tells us that breathing through the mouth instead of the nose can adversely affect brain function.
+There are two breathing routes in humans– through the mouth and through the nose; and humans normally breathe through the nose.
+Researchers tell us that breathing through the mouth instead of the nose can adversely affect brain function.
 Excessive oxygen consumption in the cortex causes central fatigue.
-Mouth breathing caused an increased oxygen load in the prefrontal cortex and causes fatigue.
+Mouth breathing causes an increased oxygen load in the prefrontal cortex and causes fatigue.
 Hence, to increase prefrontal cortex activity, we must breathe through the nose.

 2. Mindfulness Meditation